 Custodial credit risk - deposits.
 In the case of deposits, this is the risk that in the event of a bank failure, the government's deposits may not be returned to it.
-As of December 31, 2021, none of the Library's bank balance of \$208,342 was exposed to custodial credit risk because it was insured and collateralized.
-Although the Library's investment policy does not directly address custodial credit risk, it typically limits its exposure by controlling who holds the Library's deposits.
+As of December 31, 2022, none of the Library's bank balance of \$210,939 was exposed to custodial credit risk because it was insured and collateralized.
+As of December 31, 2022 deposits of \$210,081 and petty cash of \$125 are reported on the financial statements as cash and cash equivalents.